Xamla/rosvita-documentation/source/Robot_Configuration.rst

 Under the menu item **Robot Parts** of this sidebar one chooses e.g. the **UR5** from Universal Robots (i.e. the corresponding URDF and 3D model).
 By clicking on the **Add to Project** button, the corresponding robot part is added to the current configuration.
 Under the menu item **Actuator** choose the corresponding actuator (here: **Robot Arm UR**).
 The menu bar on the left of the **Configuration** view lists the individual components of the current configuration.
-If within this menu bar you click on the previously added robot part **UR5**, the 3D model of this robot arm including all coordinate systems of the individual joints is displayed in the 3D view.
+After pressing the **Compile** button at the top bar (see below for a more detailed explanation), your can click on the previously added robot part **UR5** within the the left menu bar and the 3D model of this robot arm including all coordinate systems of the individual joints is displayed in the 3D view.
 Continuously pressing the left mouse button within the 3D view allows rotation, sustained press of the right mouse button allows moving the scene, and scrolling the mouse wheel will zoom in or out of the 3D scene.